Soffos-Inc/soffosai-js/soffosai/README.md

 ### Use Defaults
-When you are well versed by the output of the Nodes, you can create a pipeline without defining all the required arguments of each Node if you know that the previous Nodes or user_input will provide it.
+When you are well versed by the output of the Services, you can create a pipeline without defining all the required arguments of each Service if you know that the previous Services or user_input will provide it.
 If you know this, just put "default" in the argument.
-Take note that the user_input or previous Nodes' outputs should contain the same property / fieldname.
-There are special cases where the previous Node's output has "document_id" and the current Node requires "document_ids"; this is already handled and can be defaulted.
+Take note that the user_input or previous Services' outputs should contain the same property / fieldname.
+There are special cases where the previous Service's output has "document_id" and the current Service requires "document_ids"; this is already handled and can be defaulted.
 The same with required "document_text" and available "text".
 Also required "context" and available "text".

 Example:
 ```